Some interesting birational morphisms of smooth affine quadric $3$-folds: Results

 In this subsection we calculate the fixed point sets of the iterates $f_c^n$, as well as the degree sequences $d_n^{(1)}$, $d_n^{(2)}$ and $d_n^{(3)}$, for as large as possible $n$'s, to help study Conjecture \ref{Conjecture3}.
 We also study how close the degree sequence $d_n^{(2)}$ and $d_n^{(3)}$ are to the linear recurrence $v_n=3/2 \cdot (v_{n-1}-v_{n-3})+2v_{n-2}$ related to the polynomial $t^3-3/2 \cdot (t^2-1)-2t$ (for which $\zeta _2$ is the largest root).
 These calculations will be used in the next subsection, where we propose an approach towards solving Conjecture \ref{Conjecture3}.
 Here we recall the relevant relations from Lemmas \ref{Lemma2} and \ref{Lemma4}:

 Formal computer algebra techniques (such as Gr\"obner basis routine on the softwares Mathematica and Maple) can only compute up to about $N=5$.
-Hence, we need to utilize Bertini \cite{bates-etal}, which is a numerical routine - with a high level guarantee - having reliable performances, and which allows for parallel computation thus can speed up the performance.
+Hence, we utilize regeneration~\cite{Regen}\cite{RegenCascade}\cite{RegenExtension} and the trace test~\cite{Trace}\cite{Trace2}\cite{Trace1} implemented in Bertini~\cite{bates-etal}. {Although numerical routines, the trace test provides a high level of confidence with reliable performance.
+Moreover, parallel computing can be used to speed up the computations}.
 We note that the computations for finding the periodic points are more expensive and difficult than those for calculating the degree sequences.

 The first table reports on the calculations for periodic points of $f_c$ (up to period $n=12$), as well as the exponential growth of isolated periodic points.
 All the isolated periodic points are hyperbolic.